 A.W.
 Overhiser Orchards makes its home in South Haven, one of the great tourism and beach destinations Michigan has to offer.
 Offering apples in abundance, but also cherries, peaches, plums and pumpkins as the seasons allow, this orchard will have plenty of fruit ready to take home.
 While you're there, though, consider checking out the bakery options, and a hands-on animal barn to introduce the kids to the animals they may have only read about or eaten previously.

-Fennville's Gary Crane farm is home to apples on a pretty substantial scale.
+Fennville's Crane Orchards is home to apples on a pretty substantial scale.
 With 13 different varieties of apple on hand, along with blueberry bushes, pumpkins, several gourds and more, you'll have plenty of u-pick fruits on hand to sample throughout the year.
 The farm itself even has an unusual backstory—how many farms do you know of that were shaped by hand using a combination of bulldozers and dynamite?